-A few post-processing tools, which handle GCM outputs (files diagfi.nc and stats.nc) are available on the web at:
+A few post-processing tools, which handle GCM outputs (files diagfi.nc and stats.nc) are available in the LMDZ.MARS/util subdirectory.
+This directory contains the sources codes along with a README.exec file which explains what the various programs are for and how to compile them.